 This course in a sequence of two courses introduces students to the core concepts of human anatomy and physiology that form the basis for understanding medical treatments and drug therapies.
 These courses have a required laboratory component.
-This course is a prerequisite for entrance into nursing and allied health programs. (natural sciences general education; prerequisites: BIOL 1221 with a C- or better)
+This course is a prerequisite for entrance into nursing and allied health programs. (prerequisites: BIOL 1221 with a C- or better)